OptionalCoin/PredictOS/docs/features/x402-integration.md

 - See input/output schemas
 - Select a seller to use as an agent tool

+> ⚠️ **Important: No Vetting Process**
+>
+> Sellers listed in the PayAI Bazaar are **not vetted or verified** by PayAI or PredictOS.
+Anyone can register a seller endpoint and have it appear in the discovery layer. **Always research a seller before sending them money** — check their website, documentation, reputation, and ensure they are legitimate before using their service.

+> 💡 **Note: Seller-Specific Input Formats**
+>
+> Each seller may accept **different query formats and parameters**.
+While PredictOS sends your agent's command as the query input, some sellers expect JSON objects with specific fields, while others accept plain text queries. **Check the seller's documentation or website** to understand what input format they expect for best results.

 ### Using x402 as an Agent Tool

 In **Super Intelligence**, you can add x402 sellers as tools for your Predict Agents: